New Online Banking & Mobile App

 14. Security Procedures

 By accessing the Service, the Customer hereby acknowledges entering a protected web site owned by the Bank, which may be used only for authorized purposes.
 The Bank may monitor and audit usage of the System, and all persons are hereby notified that use of the Service constitutes consent to such monitoring and auditing.
-Unauthorized attempts to up-load information and/or change information on these web sites are strictly prohibited and are subject to prosecution under the Computer Fraud and Abuse Act of 1986.
+Unauthorized attempts to up-load information and/or change information on these websites are strictly prohibited and are subject to prosecution under the Computer Fraud and Abuse Act of 1986.

 The Bank utilizes several levels of security within its security framework.
 User Level deals with cryptography and Secure Sockets Layer (SSL) protocol, and is the first line of defense used by all customers accessing the Bank’s Banking Server from the public Internet.
 The Server Level will focus on firewalls, filtering routers, and the Bank’s operating system.
 Host Level deals specifically with the Bank’s Internet banking services, and the processing of secure financial transactions.

 The Bank utilizes several components of User Level security that ensure the confidentiality of information sent across the public Internet.
-The first requires the Customer’s use of a fully SSL-compliant 128 bit-encrypted browser, such as Google Chrome, Mozilla Firefox, or Microsoft Internet Explorer.
+The first requires the Customer’s use of an SSL supported browser, such as Google Chrome, Mozilla Firefox, Microsoft Edge, or Safari.
 SSL is an open protocol that allows a user’s browser to establish a secure channel for communicating with the Bank’s Internet server.
 SSL utilizes highly effective cryptography techniques between the Customer’s browser and the Bank’s server to ensure the information being passed is authentic, cannot be deciphered, and has not been altered en route.
 SSL also utilizes a digitally signed certificate that ensures the Customer is truly communicating with the Online Banking Server and not a third party trying to intercept the transaction.
 After a secure connection has been established between the Customer’s browser and the Bank’s server, the Customer will then provide a valid User ID and password to gain access to the Bank’s services.
 This information is encrypted, logged by the server forming another complete physical security layer to protect the server’s information, and a request to log on to the system is processed.
 Although SSL utilizes proven cryptography techniques, it is important for the Customer to protect its User ID and password from others, and the Customer agrees to do so.
 The Customer must follow the password parameters the Bank specifies at the time the Customer signs up for an Internet banking account.
 The Customer also agrees to change its passwords often.
 Session time-outs and a limit on the number of logon attempts are examples of other security measures in place to help ensure that inappropriate activity is prohibited at the User Level.

 All transactions sent to the Bank’s Banking Server must first pass through a filtering router system.
 These filtering routers automatically direct the request to the appropriate server, after ensuring the access type is through only a secured browser.
 The routers verify the source and destination of each network packet and manage the authorization process of letting packets through.
 The filtering routers are designed to also prohibit all other types of Internet access methods at this point.
 This process is designed to block all non-secured activity and defend against inappropriate access to the server.
 The Banking Server is protected using an up-to-date firewall platform.
 This platform defends against system intrusions and effectively isolates all but approved customer financial requests.
 The platform also secures the hardware running the online applications and prevents associated attacks against all systems connected to the Banking Server.
 The system is monitored 24 hours a day, seven days a week for a wide range of anomalies to determine if attempts are being made to breach the security framework.